Lorde's Success and Achievements in Timeline

 In May 2009, Lorde and her friend Louis McDonald won the Belmont Intermediate School annual talent show as a duo.

-2013: Commercial release of The Love Club EP and success of "Royals"
+2013: Commercial Release of The Love Club EP and Success of Royals

 Loading Video...

-2014: Recognized by Time and Forbes
+2014: Time and Forbes Recognition

-In 2015, Billboard featured Lorde on their 21 Under 21 list.
+In 2015, Lorde was featured on Billboard's 21 Under 21 list, marking her third consecutive appearance on the list.